What is an Electric Valve?

 Reliability & Safety: ISO 5211 guarantees a secure and robust connection between the actuator and valve, reducing the risk of operational failure or accidents.

-What’s 4 wires with 3 points of control?
+What are 4 wires with 3 points of control?

 In the context of electrically actuated valves, a “4 wire, 3 points control” refers to a specific configuration of wiring and control method.